maribelcuales/NextJS-NASA-Photo-of-the-Day/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Contribution Guidelines
+Contributions to enhance features, fix bugs, or improve the overall user experience are welcome.
+Please fork the repository, create a new branch for your changes, and submit a pull request for review.

+Happy exploring the wonders of the universe with the NASA APOD API Explorer! 🚀✨